 If you loan your vehicle to someone who does not have a driver’s license and is not capable of driving safely, you might get sued for negligent entrustment if they are in an accident that was their fault.
 Negligent entrustment can include more than merely unlicensed drivers, and the most common situation is where someone that’s a person take their car after they know facts that indicate that the driver should not be behind the wheel.
-The most common situation is where someone lets another person drive their car, knowing that they have been drinking or perhaps using drugs.
+The most common situation is where someone lets another person drive their car, knowing that the the person was drinking or perhaps using drugs.

 Let’s say that your brother asks to borrow your car and you let him use it.
 That is perfectly acceptable.
 What if your brother had been drinking at the time that you agreed to let them use the vehicle?
 If your brother gets into an accident and is found to have been legally intoxicated, you may get sued under a negligent entrustment theory.
 Meaning you did not cause the accident by driving, but that you were negligent in loaning your vehicle to a driver who you knew was drinking.